 1.4.
 Special Rules for Merged Plans .
 As of March 1, 2000, the assets of the Empak, Inc. Retirement Savings Plan and the Fluoroware, Inc. 401(k) Savings Plan became part of the assets of this Plan.
 Effective August 6, 2005, the assets of the Mykrolis Corporation Savings and Investment Plan became part of the assets of this Plan.
 Effective October 1, 2014, the assets of the ATMI, Inc. 401(k) Profit Sharing Plan became part of the assets of this Plan.
-Any optional form of distribution or other "section 411(d)(6) protected benefit" (as defined by Treasury Regulations §1.411(d)-4) available as to all or a portion of the transferred assets to which such protected benefit applies.
+Any optional form of distribution or other "section 411(d)(6) protected benefit" (as defined by Treasury Regulations §1.411(d)-4) available as to all or a portion of the transferred assets that is not available under this Plan shall continue to be available but only with respect to the portion of transferred assets to which such protected benefit applies.